bryangruneberg/laragoon/README.md

 `php artisan vendor:publish --tag=laragoon-config`

 To publish the laragoon database configuration run:
 `php artisan vendor:publish --tag=laragoon-db-config`.
-But be careful, the /config/database.php that comes with laravel will prevent the laragoon configuration from writing.
+But be careful, the /config/database.php that comes with Laravel will prevent the laragoon configuration from writing.
 You can choose to force the operation by appending the --force option to the command.
 Alternatively run `php artisan laragoon:db-config` to have a database stanza outputted to the console.